Vivonet/Gravity/README.md

 An example: If I want to add a sub-element to my interface to display information in a table, I would drag a UITableView into my XIB or Storyboard, bind its delegate to my controller, and implement a handful of UITableView *delegate* methods on my controller.
 The methods we are adding to our view controller do not pertain to the objective role of that class, they pertain to the function of a *child* of that class.
 This means that the more children you have in your class, the bigger that class is itself going to get, managing all of those children's delegate methods.
 Not a good design.

-In Gravity, your XML file represents your view.
+In Gravity, the view talks directly to the model.
+There's often no controller even involved.
+Your XML file represents your view.
 The model, as always, is isolated and has no knowledge of the view or the controller, but through its documented interface exposes the properties and methods that will ultimately be consumed by the view, by means of property dot-notation and data binding.

 This establishes the view's connection to the model.
 Notice the controller isn't even involved yet.
 In many cases in Gravity a controller is actually not needed, believe it or not.
 Unlike Apple's model, where the controller is foundational, in Gravity it's the least important citizen.
 In Gravity, the controller is there to essentially do anything that Gravity can't itself.
 So any arbitrary logic (i.e. code) goes into the controller.
 The controller is the thinking part.
 The model and the view are just data and display respectively.